Ujjwal012003/Ujjwal012003/README.md

 ## 🚀 What I Do

-* **AI & Data Science:** I build and deploy machine learning models to solve real-world problems.
-My work includes developing a platform for medical anomaly detection with 95% accuracy using XGBoost and OpenCV and building AI agentic pipelines for educational platforms.
+* **AI & RAG Systems:** I architect production-grade AI systems for intelligent knowledge retrieval and generation.
+Built enterprise-scale RAG pipeline processing 26 NCERT textbooks with 5,661 entities using LightRAG, vector embeddings, and hybrid semantic search.
+Developed agentic AI pipelines using LangChain and CrewAI for autonomous workflow orchestration.
+Additional work includes medical anomaly detection platform achieving 95% accuracy with XGBoost and OpenCV.

+* **Advanced ML & NLP:** I specialize in multimodal content processing and knowledge graph construction.
+Engineered production pipelines with RAG-Anything framework and MinerU parser for extracting text, images, tables, and equations from documents.
+Integrated OpenAI GPT-4o-mini for context-aware question-answering across 1,000+ indexed chunks with GPU-accelerated processing on RunPod infrastructure.

 * **Full-Stack & 3D Web Development:** I create responsive and intuitive user interfaces with modern frameworks.
-I have experience building full-stack applications with Flask and React, and developing engaging virtual environments with Three.js to visualize complex concepts.
+Experience building full-stack applications with Flask and React, and developing engaging virtual environments with Three.js to visualize complex educational concepts in immersive 3D simulations.

 * **Data Visualization & Automation:** I specialize in turning raw data into actionable insights.
-I have built automated data pipelines for over 10,000 records, developed more than 10 dynamic dashboards using Matplotlib and Chart.js, and automated data preprocessing to reduce manual effort by 30%.
+Built automated data pipelines for 10,000+ records, developed 10+ dynamic dashboards using Matplotlib and Chart.js, and automated data preprocessing reducing manual effort by 30%.

 ---